eirikeg1/Study-Notes/IN4060 - Semantic Technologies/RDF Overview.md

 * Because literals are just values, no relationships from literals allowed
 * Blank nodes in predicate position deemed meaningless
 ![[Pasted image 20240124125209.png|500]]
-* Triples are nice because they are flexible #toExpand
+* Triples are nice because they are flexible

 ## URIs
 _Similar to URL, but more general_